-New York, New Jersey report record coronavirus deaths, fear death toll undercounted
+Record coronavirus deaths in New York, New Jersey amid fear of toll undercount

 NEW YORK (Reuters) - The number of coronavirus cases in New York state alone approached 150,000 on Wednesday, surpassing Spain for the most infections anywhere in the world, even as authorities warned the state’s official death tally may understate the true toll.

-New York and neighboring New Jersey on Wednesday again reported new single-day highs for coronavirus deaths.
+New York, the state considered the epicenter of the pandemic in the United States, and neighboring New Jersey again reported new single-day highs for coronavirus deaths.

+“Every number is a face, “ said New York Governor Andrew Cuomo, who ordered flags to be flown at half-staff across New York in recognition of the toll.
+“This virus attacked the vulnerable and attacked the weak and it’s our job as a society to protect the vulnerable.”

-New York officials said a recent surge in the number of people dying at home suggests that the most populous U.S. city may be undercounting how many people have died of COVID-19, the respiratory illness caused by the new coronavirus.
+New York officials said a recent surge in the number of people dying at home suggests the most populous U.S. city may be undercounting how many have died of COVID-19, the respiratory illness caused by the pathogen.

-“I think that’s a very real possibility,” New York Governor Andrew Cuomo said in his daily news briefing.
+“I think that’s a very real possibility,” New York Governor Andrew Cuomo told his daily news briefing.

-Cuomo said 779 people died from the coronavirus in the past day in his state and New Jersey Governor Phil Murphy said another 275 had died there.
+Cuomo said 779 people died in the past day in his state.
+New Jersey Governor Phil Murphy said 275 had died there.
 Both totals exceeded one-day records reported just a day earlier.

-Despite the grim tally, Cuomo said overall trends still appear positive, with the rate of hospitalizations down in the state at the epicenter of the U.S. epidemic.
+Despite the grim tally, Cuomo said overall trends still appeared positive.
+Cuomo cited a drop in new hospitalizations and other data points as evidence that New York was “bending the curve” and gaining some control over the infection rate.

-“Every number is a face, right,” Cuomo said of the death statistics.
-“This virus attacked the vulnerable and attacked the weak and it’s our job as a society to protect the vulnerable.”
+Cuomo said the death count would continue at the current level or increase in the coming days as critically ill patients, who have been hospitalized for more than a week and on ventilator machines to assist in breathing, die.

 Murphy tightened New Jersey’s social-distancing requirements, ordering retailers including grocery stores still allowed to operate to limit customers, ensure that customers and employees wear face coverings and regularly sanitize the premises.

-“We need to continue to be absolutely vigilant and, if anything tighten, as opposed to loosen,” Murphy said of coronavirus-related restrictions on residents.
-“And I don’t say that with any joy.”

-Louisiana announced 70 more deaths in the past day, matching that state’s single-day record announced a day earlier.
+Louisiana announced 70 deaths in the past day, matching its single-day record announced a day earlier.

-President Donald Trump’s administration has called for 30 days of measures, including staying at least six feet (1.8 meters) away from other people, that have upended American life, with most people staying isolated at home, schools and businesses closed and millions losing their jobs.
+President Donald Trump’s administration has called for 30 days of measures, including staying at least six feet (1.8 meters) away from other people, that have upended American life.
+Most people are staying isolated at home, schools and businesses have closed and millions are losing their jobs.
 Some 94% of the U.S. population has been ordered to stay at home.

-“What’s really important is that people don’t turn these early signs of hope into releasing from the 30 days to stop the spread - it’s really critical,” said Deborah Birx, the coordinator of the White House coronavirus task force.

-“If people start going out again and socially interacting, we could see a really acute second wave” of infections, Birx added.
+“If people start going out again and socially interacting, we could see a really acute second wave” of infections, Deborah Birx, coordinator of the White House coronavirus task force, told NBC’s “Today” program.

 The University of Washington’s Institute for Health Metrics and Evaluation model lowered its projected U.S. death toll by 26%, to 60,000 from 80,000 by August 4.
 The model is one of several that the White House task force has cited.